stronnag/msp-rs/README.md

 * Ancient INAV: c.
 25% unknown
 * Modern INAV: 1 unknown

-## Discussion
+## Impementation

-### Unsafe (C) serial implementation

 The rust serialport crate is used device enumeration.
-Prior to version 0.10.0, the serialport crate was also used for I/O; since `serial2` is used for I/O.
+Prior to version 0.10.0, the serialport crate was also used for I/O; now the `serial2` is used for I/O, as it "sort of" works on Windows.

-* serialport performance on Windows is poor (c.
+serialport performance on Windows is poor (c.
 25% of Linux / FreeBSD / Macos) and unreliable across multiple threads.
 The `serial2` implementation is thread safe and the Windows performance is now around 40% of that of the POSIX platforms.
-Note that this is a rust limitation; when `msp-s` used a custom, (unsafe {}) 'C' serial reader, the Windows performance was quite close to that of the POSIX platforms.
+Note that this is a rust limitation; when `msp-s` briefly used a custom, (unsafe {}) 'C' serial reader, the Windows performance was quite close to that of the POSIX platforms.

-### Other
+## Other

 There is an [similar Golang example](https://github.com/stronnag/msp-go); you may judge which is the cleanest / simplest, however the rust version is also more capable.